leroyjenkin/Terraform-EKS-2025/README.md

 - Make sure to have the S3 backend state folder created and DynamoDB file locking table

+## Deploy the LB controller
+03-lbc-install-terraform-manifests

+- Change the AWS region if needed
+- Make sure to have the S3 backend state folder created and DynamoDB file locking table

-## Deploy the application
+## Deploy the application and the ingress
-03-terraform-manifests-UMS-WebApp/
+03-lbc-install-terraform-manifests

 - Change the AWS region if needed
 - Make sure to have the S3 backend state folder created and DynamoDB file locking table